The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 • Beyond T cells: Other Modalities for Immunotherapy

-After kickoff lectures on bone marrow transplantation and adoptive T cell therapies, this day will include case- based discussions of ethical considerations of immunotherapy research, the lecture topics below will also be supplemented with individual and small group mentoring sessions.
+Following lectures on bone marrow transplantation and adoptive T cell therapies, this day included case- based discussions of ethical considerations of immunotherapy research.
+The lecture topics below were also supplemented with individual and small group mentoring sessions.

 Topics